Surface Detail: Synopsis

 The events of Surface Detail take place around 2970 AD, according to Banks.
 The events occur six to eight hundred years after the "Chel Debacle", depicted in the earlier novel Look to Windward which is set seventy-eight years after the events in Use of Weapons.

 Each chapter of the book covers one or more of the six main protagonists—Lededje Y'breq, a chattel slave; Joiler Veppers, an industrialist and playboy; Gyorni Vatueil, a soldier; Prin and Chay, Pavulean academics; and Yime Nsokyi, a Quietus agent.
 Some of the plot occurs in simulated environments.
 As the book begins, a war game—the "War in Heaven"—has been running for several decades.
 The outcome of the simulated war will determine whether societies are allowed to run artificial Hells, virtual afterlives in which the mind-states of the dead are tortured.
 The Culture, fiercely anti-Hell, has opted to stay out of the war while accepting the outcome as binding.

 Vatueil is a soldier who has fought his way up the ranks of the war game to a position where he can determine policy.
-He is instrumental in the decision to cheat—first by attempting to hack into and subvert the war-game, and when this fails by moving the simulated war into the real world.
+He is instrumental in the decision to cheat—first by attempting to hack into and subvert the war game, and when this fails by moving the simulated war into the real world.

 Prin and Chay belong to a species that use the threat of Hell to control the behaviour of their population.
 While still alive, they enter the Pavulean Hell on a mission to reveal the existence and details of this Hell to the general population.
-Prin succeeds in getting out, but has to leave his partner Chay behind, where she is subsequently tortured, restored to some semblance of sanity, and finally given a role as an angel in Hell who is able to release one soul a day by killing them.
+Prin succeeds in getting out, but has to leave his partner Chay behind, where she is tortured, restored to some semblance of sanity, and finally given a role as an angel in Hell who is able to release one soul a day by killing them.
 Prin testifies to the Pavulean parliament of his experience in Hell and attempts to convince them that it should be abolished.